Small Business Guide to Lead Lists & Generation

 Based on an analysis of nearly 695 million contact records, the Dun & Bradstreet report noted the following:

-- On average, contact data was rated either “unreliable” or “questionable” on a five-point scale in the areas of email deliverability, record completeness and “phone connectability”—in other words, whether an individual is connected to a phone number, and whether that number is correct.
-Less than 10 percent of all records were ranked “optimal” in any of these categories.
+On average, contact data was rated either “unreliable” or “questionable” on a five-point scale in the areas of email deliverability, record completeness and “phone connectability” – in other words, whether an individual is connected to a phone number and whether that number is correct.
+Less than 10% of all records were ranked “optimal” in any of these categories.

 When key contact information is unavailable or unreliable in more than three-quarters of data, B2B sales and marketing efforts can’t reach their full potential.
 And unreliable data can cause bigger problems:

-- Incorrect or incomplete data involving emails can cause the results of email marketing to be poorer than forecast.
-In extreme cases, they can even damage the reputation of the sender.
+- Incorrect or incomplete data involving emails can notably reduce the efficacy of email marketing.
+In extreme cases, it can even damage the reputation of the sender.

 - Incorrect or incomplete information about telephone numbers wastes time and other resources spent calling the wrong numbers or individuals.

-- When they are not identified, duplicate records lead to extra costs due to repeated and redundant marketing efforts.
+- When they are not identified, duplicate records lead to extra costs due to redundant marketing efforts.

-With a free Data HealthScan, you can help identify incomplete or out-dated leads in your list and then take the necessary steps to fill in the blanks or update contact information.
-Routine scans like this one will help you manage your leads lists and can help make you sales people more efficient.
+With a free Data HealthScan, you can help identify incomplete or outdated leads in your lists and then take the necessary steps to fill in the blanks or update contact information.
+Routine scans like this one will help you manage your leads lists and can help make your salespeople more efficient.